Thomas Ruggio, MFA

 • BA, Queens College (CUNY)

-Thomas Ruggio is an artist, art historian, curator, and director of the Visual Arts Program at Iona University.
+Thomas Ruggio is an artist, art history scholar, curator, author, and director of the Visual Arts Program at Iona University.
 He has been teaching at the college level for over 20 years.
-Professor Ruggio received an MFA from Queens College, CUNY in 1999 and also studied at the New York Studio School.
+Professor Ruggio received an MFA from Queens College, CUNY, and also studied at the New York Studio School.

-As an art historian, Professor Ruggio has focused on 16th-17th century European painting and has curated exhibitions such as Peter Paul Rubens and the Flemish 17th Century and Cesare Dandini’s Holy Family with the Infant St. John: A Rediscovered Florentine Baroque Masterpiece.
+As a scholar, Professor Ruggio has focused on 16th - 17th-century European painting and has curated exhibitions such as Peter Paul Rubens and the Flemish 17th Century and Cesare Dandini’s Holy Family with the Infant St. John: A Rediscovered Florentine Baroque Masterpiece.
 Professor Ruggio has written exhibition catalogs that are included in collections such as the Rubenianum in Antwerp, Belgium, the Uffizi Library (Biblioteca degli Uffizi) in Florence, Italy, and the Watson Library at the Metropolitan Museum of Art in New York City.
+His first book, Finding Dandini, was published in 2024.